Tech4DLab/GLORiA-Dataset/README.md

 # 🐟 GLORiA Dataset – Fish and Their Origins

+## 🎯 Overview

 The **GLORiA Dataset** is an image collection designed for the study and classification of fish according to their **origin**.
 It includes images of three highly relevant species in aquaculture and fisheries: